 - I am not a former True Fellow or current NYFH member.

-- If selected, I am available to travel for paid intensive training May 7-11 in New York City.
+- If selected, I am available to travel for paid intensive training in Spring 2019 in New York City.

 - If selected, I commit to working 10 hours per week on my Fellowship project.

-- If selected, I commit to attending the True Colors Fund 2018 40 to None Summit as a presenter in the first week of October (expenses paid).
+- If selected, I commit to attending the True Colors Fund 2019 True Impact Summit as a presenter (expenses paid).

 - I can submit one letter of recommendation and two references.